 Another skin-friendly antioxidant is the mineral selenium, which Brazil nuts contain a lot of.
 Selenium plays a role in the functioning of the thyroid gland and in every cell that uses thyroid hormone, and supports the immune system.
 High-dose selenium supplements have been linked to health problems, so it's always best to get your selenium from delicious food sources.

 Crunch on carrots to keep your skin healthy and vibrant.
 Carrots are high in beta-carotene, an antioxidant that is converted to vitamin A inside the body.
 Vitamin A supports healthy skin tissue and is involved in collagen production.
 Enjoy carrots raw in salads or with a low–calorie dip, or try roasting them to develop a rich, sweet flavor.
 Bonus!
 Cooked carrots deliver even more skin–friendly beta carotene than raw ones.
-I like using this carrot juice powder in my smoothie.

 Salmon, herring, mackerel, sardines, anchovies, and rainbow trout all contain omega-3 fats, which are a crucial part of your skin's lipid (fat) content.
 When working properly, the fat acts like a seal that keeps moisture in and irritants out, to ultimately help your skin maintain normal moisture content.